scaffeinate/100-days-of-code/log.md

 2. Question 2.5 Followup: SumListsFoward Recursive Approach.
 Wasted *1 Hour* trying to figure out a way to do this without a wrapper class or Global variable.
 But found out that's not possible in this case. **Time: 2 Hours.**
 3. Question 2.6 LinkedList Palindrome check.
 Worked through the different approaches using Stack, Inline reversing and Recursion.
 Stack and Inline are pretty simple.
 Recursion should have taken more time.
 But since it was similar to recursion reversing a list and got a cue from the Book was easy. **Time: 1 Hour**
 4. Question 2.6 Additional Reversing a LinkedList.
 Sub problem solved before solving 2.6.
 Did three different approaches as Palindrome problem.
 Learnt Recursion clearly. **Time: 2.5 Hours**.
+5. Question 2.7: Intersection.
+Easy solution.
+Already have done this before.
+6. Question 2.8: Loop Detection: Almost got it right except for the last part. **TODO: Have to read through how it works and Analyse complexity.**

 **Thoughts:**